Why Support PC?

 Find out how to become a Supporting Member here.

-| Just a few great reasons to support Project Commotion's work:
+Just a few great reasons to support Project Commotion's work:

-• Our inspiring classes and 1-on-1 sessions provide nurturing movement experiences for growing numbers of children in our community. • Our community workshops provide educators and parents with a better understanding of how to support the growth and development of the children in their lives. • We provide therapeutic care for children with special needs without resources for expensive programs. • We offer exciting events for children, youth, and families, in an ongoing collaboration with the community. |
+• Our dynamic classes and 1-on-1 sessions provide nurturing movement experiences for growing numbers of children in our community. • Our Community Move Workshops provide educators and parents with a better understanding of how to support the growth and development of the children in their lives. • Through our commitment to diversity we actively engage children with learning challenges and special needs into our full range of programs and offer tuition assistance options to families with financial need. • We offer exciting events for children, youth, and families, in an ongoing collaboration with the community. |

 Here’s an overview of the services we provide: